Kennedy Plaza: Civic redesign proposals

 In August 2017, Mayor Jorge Elorza announced plans to transform Kennedy Plaza from its traditional role as a transportation hub into a public space which would serve as a "true civic heart" of the city, along the lines of New York's Bryant Park.
 The plans include new traffic patterns, fewer bus stops, and new buildings with food service and bathrooms.
 Kennedy Plaza will remain retain bus stops, but much of the bus traffic will be dispersed among new "hubs" at Providence Station and in the Jewelry District.
 The $17-million project was expected to begin in summer 2021.
 The plan was criticized for its expected effects on municipal transport.
 In March 2021, City Hall and city planners announced an expanded $140 million plan, spread out over multiple phases over several years.
 The newest version of the plan includes relocating the ice rink and expanding use into the summer as a splash park wading pool.

 Mayor Elorza's Providence Unified Vision public space project was announced in July 2021.
 The plan includes redesigns of Kennedy Plaza and the riverfront.
 Included in the plan are public rest rooms, walkways, riverfront improvements, green landscaping, a cafe, and performance space.

-Outreach in Kennedy Plaza

-Project Weber/RENEW focuses much of their harm reduction outreach on the Rhode Island Public Transit Authority (RIPTA) bus terminal, Kennedy Plaza.
-Kennedy Plaza has one of the highest rates of overdoses in Providence.
-In 2022, RIPTA and Providence police were criticized by The Providence Journal for not carrying Narcan in Kennedy Plaza, despite the fact that The Providence Police Department has been trained and equipped to use Narcan since 2014.
-Dennis Bailer, overdose prevention program director at Project Weber/RENEW, has attempted to work with RIPTA to train and assist them to respond to overdoses which had led to little response from RIPTA.

-Project Weber/RENEW also successfully pushed RIPTA to reopen their Kennedy Plaza bathrooms.